ellielittle/ConjecturalBound/README.md

 For a classification of which of these representations are bounded (and thus when this formula makes sense) see Proposition 5.11 and Theorem 5.9 of the paper.

 The output of the conjecturalbound function is a list of ranges and then their corresponding bounds.
-The ranges are of the value of $\frac{a}{b}$.
+The ranges are of the value of $a/b$.
 The ranges go up to 100 however not all of these bounds make sense (check with the boundedness classification from the paper).

 For example, let type = "F4", $J = {1,2,3}$ and sign = $[1,-1]$.
 Then the output is